tfeb/tfeb-lisp-hax/README.md

 [^21]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.

+[^22]:	All of this applies to `proclaim` and `declaim` as well.

+[^23]:	Some implementations allow non-atomic type specifiers: this is not strictly conforming but supported by this code.

-[^22]:	SBCL has its own version of this function, so that's used for SBCL.
+[^24]:	SBCL has its own version of this function, so that's used for SBCL.